tutors-sdk/tutors-doc/unit-1-create/note-2-cheatsheet/cheatsheet.md

 | ---------------- | ------- | ----- |
 | [Downloadable zip file of resources  ](https://github.com/tutors-sdk/tutors-reference-course/tree/main/topic-07-reference/archive) | [Archive 1](https://reader.tutors.dev/wall/archive/reference-course) | [Archives](https://reader.tutors.dev/archive/talk/reference-course) |

+A link to a downloadable archive (zip).
+The archive is bundled with the course source and hosted with the course resources.

 | Resource   | Purpose  |
 | ---------- | -------- |
 | archvive.md  | Title + short summary for the archive.
 The file can have any suitable name, but must be .md file type |